 Vito: “I gave up everything for this life.
 Everything!
 And look where I ended up!”

-His ‘death’ in Mafia III also sheds light on his character.
-If Lincoln kills the other two bosses, Cassandra and Burke, he is rather gentle in their time together.
-He sits with Burke while he drifts away, and returns Cassandra’s pendant with a picture of her dead daughter to her in her final moments.
+Vito’s ‘death’ in Mafia III also sheds light on his character.
+If Lincoln kills the other two bosses, Cassandra and Burke, he is restrained and gentle in their final moments together.
+He sits with Burke while he drifts away, and returns Cassandra’s pendant with a picture of her dead daughter to her.

 Vito is the only one that is holding a gun in his final cutscene, dropping it to the ground after realising it is empty.
 However, he pulls a switchblade out and rushes Lincoln, forcing the latter to shoot him dead.
-This can be seen as step-up from his traits in Mafia II.
+This can be seen as a continuation of his traits in Mafia II.
 As Vito says in his confrontation with Lincoln,

 Vito: “There’s always been someone waitin’ to fuck me.”